versehe/AB_Testing_Notebook/README.md

       1. some user group drops > break user group down
       2. both user group increase but overal drops > sampson's paradox, user group proportion change

+#### Question: Does multiple AB tests run at the same time?
+Yes, in the reality, there could be hunreds of them running concurrently.
+Instead of let some of the feastures wait to be tested forever, we tend to ingore the correlation among those tests.